All Episodes

 Tell us what you found.

-Um, I read it and I pretty much thought that it was pretty not consequential in many respects.
+You know, I read it and I pretty much thought that it was pretty not consequential in many respects.

 And I wanted to address your idea about the objections first.

-You know, she was in the deposition, Cheryl Mills was in the deposition for a very uh circumscribed reason, which relates to FOIA and whether Clinton and any member of her team purposefully avoided FOIA by the use of the email server.
+Cheryl Mills was in the deposition for a very circumscribed reason, which relates to FOIA and whether Clinton and any member of her team purposefully avoided FOIA by the use of the email server.

-And some of the questions that were directed to her were truly protected by the attorney client privilege because Cheryl Mills was involved in collecting the emails that were turned over to the Department of State uh after Clinton left the State Department.
+And some of the questions that were directed to her were truly protected by the attorney client privilege because Cheryl Mills was involved in collecting the emails that were turned over to the Department of State after Clinton left the State Department.

-Uh understood.
+Okay, understood.

-But we also had an inspector general's report.
+But we also had an Inspector General's report.

 Why didn't Hillary participate if she's so forthcoming as she claimed?

-She's in a tough position, and I honestly if I was her lawyer, which I'm not, I probably would have suggested that she did not talk to the OIG.
+And I honestly, if I was her lawyer, which I'm not, I probably would have suggested that she did not talk to the OIG.

 And there's a simple reason for that.

-There was a criminal, we believe, investigation going on, and the focus of her counsel, the focus of Clinton, should be on that.
+And the focus of her counsel, the focus of Clinton, should be on that.

-Um this was an OIG Inspector General report within the state.
+This was an OIG Inspector General report within the state.

 It specifically looked only at the non-classified emails.